schmee/java-http-clj/README.md

 Today [clj-http](https://github.com/dakrone/clj-http) is the de-facto standard HTTP client for Clojure.
 It is an excellent library, but it is also a large dependency since it is based on [Apache HTTP](https://hc.apache.org/httpcomponents-client-ga/).
 It also doesn't support HTTP/2 (yet).

 Enter java-http-clj.
-It is inspired by both clj-http and [Ring](https://github.com/ring-clojure/ring/blob/master/SPEC), and built on the `java.net.http` package shipped with JDK starting with Java 11.
-As such it comes with _no_ extra dependencies if you're already using Java 11.
-It also fully supports HTTP/2 out of the box.
+It is inspired by both clj-http and [Ring](https://github.com/ring-clojure/ring/blob/master/SPEC) and built on `java.net.http` that ships with with Java 11.
+As such it comes with _no_ extra dependencies if you're already using Java 11, and it fully supports HTTP/2 out of the box.

 java-http-clj is alpha quality.
 Expect better testing and specs soon!